General Distribution Requirement

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

-The requirements for a major in geology are: 37 credits in geology, and three supporting science courses.
-The 37 credits in geology must include GEOL 160, GEOL 165, GEOL 250, GEOL 255, GEOL 260, GEOL 265 and GEOL 450 (for a total of 25 credits), and 12 credits of electives.
+The requirements for a major in geology are: 36 credits in geology, and three supporting science courses.
+The 36 credits in geology must include GEOL 160, GEOL 165, GEOL 250, GEOL 255, GEOL 260 and GEOL 265 (for a total of 24 credits), and 12 credits of electives.
 Of the required electives, 8 credits must be derived from GEOL 300, GEOL 302, GEOL 303 or GEOL 304.
-The three supporting science courses must include CHEM 111 one of the following: MATH 135, MATH 137, or higher level calculus, or STAT 155 or higher level statistics.
-One additional science course can be selected from CHEM 112, STAT 253, PHYS 113 or PHYS 226, or BIOL 265, BIOL 270, BIOL 285, or GEOG 225 or GEOG 365 (consult your advisor for additional options).
+The three supporting science courses must include CHEM 111 and one of the following: MATH 135, MATH 137, or higher level calculus, or STAT 155 or higher level statistics.
+One additional science course can be selected from CHEM 112, STAT 253, PHYS 113 or PHYS 226, or BIOL 200, BIOL 180, BIOL 170, or GEOG 225 or GEOG 365 (consult your advisor for additional options).
 Additional information about sub-disciplines (environmental geology, glaciology, mineralogy, petrology, structure, geophysics, paleobiology, sedimentology, stratigraphy) and suggested electives is available from the faculty in geology.

 All geology majors must complete a capstone project under the guidance of one or more geology faculty.
 The geology capstone provides an opportunity for students to apply their knowledge and demonstrate their skills in relation to a question of geological significance.
 In consultation with their capstone advisor, students are encouraged to enroll in GEOL 400 - Capstone Research Methods.
-In order to fulfill the capstone requirement, students must (1) complete a multi-draft paper that includes significant review of the primary literature and that ideally includes some component of original research (although research is not a requirement - a high quality literature review is acceptable).
-Completion of an honors thesis also satisfies the written component of the capstone requirement in geology.
-Students must also (2) present their paper/thesis to their professors and peers at the annual Geology Capstone/Honors Thesis Symposium event, which is scheduled in April of the spring semester.
+In order to fulfill the capstone requirement, students must present their work/thesis to their professors and peers at the annual Geology Capstone/Honors Thesis Symposium event, which is scheduled in April of the spring semester (note that completion of an Honors Thesis satisfies the Capstone requirement).
 All geology seniors are required to attend this event.